malaskowski/aet-docker/README.md

 This repository contains Dockerfiles of AET images and example Docker Swarm manifest that enables setting up simple AET instance.
 You may find released versions of AET Docker images at [Docker Hub](https://cloud.docker.com/u/skejven/).
 ## Try AET
+Following section describes how to run AET using Docker Swarm.
+Alternative to this is installing AET using Helm.
+See [AET Helm chart](https://github.com/malaskowski/aet-helm) repository for more deails.

 ### Run local instance using Docker Swarm
 Make sure you have running Docker Swarm instance that has at least **`4 vCPU` and `8 GB of memory` available**.
 Read more in [Prerequisites](#prerequisites).